139 km

 - Attend two compulsory pre-hike video sessions before departure

 LifeTrail is a welcoming and inclusive provider.
 Teens with disabilities or additional needs have participated in past expeditions.
-If you’re unsure whether this hike is suitable, contact Didier directly on 0410 756 065 — he welcomes calls from parents, teachers, NDIS providers, and psychologists.
+If you’re unsure whether this hike is suitable, contact Didier directly on 0410 756 065 — he welcomes calls from parents, teachers, NDIS providers, and Allied Health.

 $1540 per person (inc. GST)